souly1/ion-number-picker/README.md

 Valid values:
 - Make sure you enter number values for start, end, and step.
 - Total number of elements is limited to 4000 for user experience considerations
+- `bindingStrategy` values:
+    'early' - will create and bind drawer immediately upon creating of directive, prior to any attempt to open drawer.
+Relevant only for first creation of directive instance
+    'stages' - will open drawer with disabled list on current element, and after the whole list is loaded scroll will become enabled.
+Relevant only for first open of specific drawer
+    'regular' - Default.
+Create whole list upon attempt to open drawer doing the heavy lifting then and make scrolling available immediately upon drawer open
 - Control methods which can be called:
  * `openDrawer` - opens the number select drawer
  * `closeDrawer` - closes the number select drawer